Friday, August 26, 2011

 Gladys shares her birthday with Davy Crockett, Mae West, writers Ted Hughes and V.S.
 Naipaul, actors Robert DeNiro and Sean Penn, and the millionaire art collector and philanthropist John Hay Whitney.
 Lots of accomplishments there, but none of them could make an apple pie like hers.

 She never wrote down the recipe, and now it’s been too many years since she rolled one out; but she assures me there was nothing in the filling but apples and cinnamon and a little sugar.
-The following recipe, which comes from the September 2009 issue of Gourmet, is a real keeper, with much the same flavor of Gladys’s pie.
+The following recipe, which is adapted from the September 2009 issue of Gourmet, is a real keeper, with much the same flavor of Gladys’s pie.
 I’m particularly fond of the bit of cheese in the crust – it adds to the flakiness, and the combo of cheese with apples is a perennial favorite.

 Kitchen Goddess tips on pie-making: